arturfabriciohahaedgy/acme-focused-file/README.md

 ```

 # Issues
-Since `acme-focused-file` works by writing the `$winid` every two seconds, it isn't exactly the most optimal way to check the window's id.
+Since `acme-focused-file` works by writing acme's `$winid` every two seconds to a temporary file, it isn't exactly the most optimal way to check the window's id.
 Feel free to make a fork or a PR request with changes to the source code which you think would make the program better.